QuangMinh-Le/CreateApplicationInstallerProcess_uOttawa2023/README.md

 <sub><i>*You still can review the changes by clicking on button <code><b>Changes</b></code></i></sub>.

 ***`Step 2.2:`***
-Everything is set, you start modifying your Installer.
+Everything is set, you can start modifying your Installer.

-### **Bonus 2.💡 You forked a project, modify it, and then you want to recommend those changes to the original project.
+### **Bonus 2.💡 You forked a project, modified it, and then you want to recommend those changes to the original project.
 Here is how to do it:

 **`Step 1:`**
 <br/>